vanzin/jEdit/doc/README.txt

 jEdit is a cross platform programmer's text editor written in Java.

-jEdit 4.6 requires Java 2 version 1.6 or later.
+jEdit requires Java 2 version 1.6 or later.
-It will not run with earlier versions.
+It will not run with earlier versions of Java.

 jEdit comes with full online help; to read it, select 'jEdit Help' from jEdit's 'Help' menu or point your web browser to the file named